sendgrid/docs/source/User_Guide/Marketing_Campaigns/drag_drop.md

 Text
 {% endanchor %}

 The text module follows the generic template.
-You can leave the section marked [MODULE CONTENT] blank and switch from the code editor to the visual editor to see how it will look with the default attributes.
+You can leave the section marked [MODULE CONTENT] blank and switch from the code editor to the visual editor to see the how it will look with the default attributes.
 Or, you can replace it with any valid HTML text:

-<p>This is an example of normal text content in a text module.</p>
+<p>This is an example of normal text content in a Text module.</p>

 <strong>Text example:</strong>
 {% codeblock lang:html %}